huoguoml/huoguoml/README.md

 ## Installation

-Get the latest stable version of HuoguoML:
+HuoguoML can be installed via PyPI.
+Install the stable version of HuoguoML via PyPI:

 ```bash
 pip install huoguoml